TheDude53/DudeBot-PublicData/SECURITY.md

 # Security Policy

-Security issues shouldn't be possible; it's all just JSON arrays.
-In the event of a security issue, please DM [@jh2062 on Twitter](https://twitter.com/jh2062), [or u/TDude53 on Reddit](https://www.reddit.com/user/TDude53).
+Security issues likely aren't possible given the nature of this repository; it's mostly JSON arrays and simplistic JavaScript code.
+In the event of a security issue, please [contact us at our website](https://dudebot-official.glitch.me/#/contact) as soon as possible.